 Job prospects are very good for our graduates.
 Many students who are chosen for internships are hired by those same companies after they graduate.
 Others find great prospects with the help of job fairs and the Career Center.
 To learn more about the employment and graduate school choices made by our most recent graduates, visit the Career Destinations Survey page.

 There is no preferred major for medical school.
 While any undergraduate major is acceptable, the pre-medical requirements including chemistry, physics, general biology, and sometimes calculus must be fulfilled.
-For more information, review the Career Center’s medical school page.
+For more information, review Berkeley Career Engagement’s medical school page.

 Yes, in fact, we encourage students to join student organizations and participate in recreational sports and outside interests.
 Berkeley Engineering offers over 70 different groups that students can join, and there are even more throughout campus.
 Visit our student life section for more information and a list of student teams and organizations.

 All Berkeley Engineering students are assigned a faculty adviser, an Engineering Student Services (ESS) adviser, and a departmental adviser.
 Faculty advisers are mentors who help students select elective courses that align with the student’s career and education goals.
 ESS advisers help students navigate university and College of Engineering policies and procedures, and they are a lifeline for other questions and concerns that students may have during their academic career at Berkeley.
 Departmental advisers guide students toward opportunities within their field of study.
 They provide referrals to student groups related to the student’s major and handle all aspects of faculty advising and research opportunities.
 Peer advisers are also available to answer general questions regarding policy and course requirements during the academic year.

 If you have questions specific to Berkeley Engineering’s application requirements, curriculum or student life, feel free to email Engineering Student Services.